vinicmorandi/vinicmorandi/README.md

 ### Hello there :)

-- React, Vue, React Native, Angular, PHP, Node, Django
+- React, Vue, React Native, Angular, PHP, Node, .NET
 - Preference in Front-end, but can also Fullstack

 <details><summary>Here are some stats</summary>